slinkp/practical-deep-learning-fastai/README.md

 all good
 ```

-So I tried fastbook (which includes fastai) - apparently this reinstalls
+So I tried `pip install fastbook` (which includes fastai) - apparently this reinstalls
 different versions of pytorch et al.
 Why am I using pip?
 Because that's what's used in all the example jupyter notebooks for this course